casdoor/casdoor-website/docs/session/overview.md

 authors: [hsluoyz]
 ---

-Casdoor manages user authentication through sessions, which represent active login states for users across applications.
-Each session tracks a user's authenticated connection to one or more applications within your organization.
+Casdoor manages authentication through sessions, which represent active login states across applications.
+Each session tracks a user's authenticated connection to one or more applications in an organization.

-## What is a Session?
+## What is a session?

-A session in Casdoor represents an authenticated user state.
-When a user logs into an application, Casdoor creates a session record that includes:
+A session represents an authenticated user state.
+When a user signs in to an application, Casdoor creates a session record that includes:

 - **Session ID**: A unique identifier for each login instance
 - **User information**: The authenticated user's identity